-The Investment Manager will receive a fee paid by the ACD out of its remuneration received each month from the Company as explained in paragraph 7.4 below.
+The Investment Adviser will receive a fee paid by the ACD out of its remuneration received each month from the Company.

 6.5.
 The Registrar

 The ACD will also act as Registrar with responsibility for maintaining the Register.
 The Register will be kept at the offices of the ACD, where it can be inspected by Shareholders during normal business hours.